Vicks Starry Night Cool Mist Humidifier Review

 The water tank included with holds a gallon of water.
 Filling it is done by lifting the tank off and turning it upside down, then unscrewing the cap.
 Operating the Vicks Starry Night humidifier is very simple, and the dial on the left side controls the lights, while the dial on the right controls the humidity setting.
 You have two speed settings to use including High and Sleep mode.
 Sleep mode puts out a lower volume of water vapor at the cost of running quieter.
 When it is in Sleep Mode the noise emitted is nearly silent, while High Mode sounds almost like a fan on a low to medium setting.

 The amount of water vapor emitted is dependent on the current humidity of the room, so this model is more or less self regulating.
 On average though you should get around 9 hours out of a full tank on the High setting, and about 24 hours of usage on the Silent Mode.
 When these dials are in use the dial area is lit up.
 For anyone that needs to sleep in complete darkness this could be a little annoying, but a little electrical tape is an easy fix for this.

 Aside from that there isn’t a whole lot more to talk about on this particular model.
 It is your average everyday humidifier with a built in Start setting which does help to set it apart a little from the competition.
 With a retail price of around $55, it is a little on the expensive side.
 However the lighting feature alone should make bed time a little more relaxing for younger kids, so this is certainly a good selling point

 - Sleep mode is fairly quiet

 Summary: The Vicks Starry Night humidifier is a decent choice if you have a young child.
 It works well enough, and the built in lights feature works well.
-It is a little pricey, but providing a hassle free night of sleep might be worth that extra cost.
+It is a little pricey, but providing a hassle free night of sleep for your child might well be worth that extra cost.
 You can see more info on the Amazon page.